Learn More about Single-Stream Recycling

 Items that CAN be recycled

 - Paper – Paper includes colored, construction, craft, fax, packing paper, glossy paper, corrugated cardboard and paperboard.
-Shredded paper contained in a brown paper bag is also acceptable.
 Office paper (staples and paperclips do not have to be removed).
 Newspaper (with inserts), magazines, catalogs, phone books, soft cover books, manila envelopes, folders, greeting cards, flyers, lottery tickets, envelopes (windows are okay), cereal boxes, shoe boxes, CLEAN pizza boxes, post-it notes, milk and juice containers

 - Metal - Tin-foil, tin-cans, steel containers, aluminum food containers and lids.